How to Transfer Money From One Bank to Another

 Access to online banking has made transferring money between bank accounts easier than it ever has been.
 There are several ways to move money from one bank to another electronically; all have their pros and cons, but they get the job done.

 If both accounts are yours, a bank-to-bank transfer is a good option.
-You can set up the transfer with the sending or receiving bank, and the funds arrive at the destination after two or three business days (typically by ACH).
-Many banks allow you to make transfers for free – but it’s a good idea to check with both banks just to be safe.
+You can set up the transfer with the sending or receiving bank, and the funds arrive at the destination after two or three business days, all depending on your banking institution and whether or not you are banking internationally or domestically.

 - Log in to the account you’ll send from and look for an option to “add an account,” “add external accounts,” or “link accounts” in the customer service area.